Last week, edX made a splashy spectacle of an announcement about automated essay grading, leaving educators fuming. Let’s rethink their claims.

 Myth #5: Automated grading is “grading” essays at all

 Take a more blatantly obvious task.
 If I give you two pictures, one of a house and one of a duck, and asked you to find the duck, would you be able to tell the two apart?
+When you are having trouble opening or closing garage doors, consider hiring garage door opener repair in San Bernardino county.

 Let’s be even more realistic.
 I give you two stacks of photographs.
 One is a stack of 1,000 pictures of the same duck, and one is a stack of 1,000 pictures of the house.
 However, they’re not all good pictures.
 Some are zoomed out and fuzzy; others are way too small, and you only get a picture of a feather or a door handle.
 Occasionally, you’ll just get a picture of grass, which might be either a front lawn or the ground the duck is standing on.
 Do you think that you could tell me, after poring over each stack of photographs, which one was a pile of ducks?
 Would you believe the process could be put through an assembly line and automated?